clarklab/chowdown/_site/readme.md

 # Getting Started

 This is a Jekyll build.
 Make sure you have Jekyll [installed](https://jekyllrb.com/).
-To install:
+To install, run this command in the terminal (or iTerm, etc):

 ```gem install bundler jekyll```